MelkhiorVintageComputing/SBusFPGA/README.md

 The V1.2 custom board is a SBus-compliant (I hope...) board, designed to receive a [ZTex USB-FPGA Module 2.13](https://www.ztex.de/usb-fpga-2/usb-fpga-2.13.e.html) as a daughterboard.
 The ZTex module contains the actual FPGA (Artix-7), some RAM, programming hardware, etc. The SBus board contains level-shifters ICs to interface between the SBus signals and the FPGA, a serial header, a Led, a JTAG header, a micro-sd card slot, a USB micro-B connector, and a (Pmod)[https://digilent.com/shop/boards-and-components/system-board-expansion-modules/pmods/] connector.
 It supports every SBus feature except the optional parity (i.e. it can do both slave and master modes) and interrupt level 1 to 6 are connected.

+The V1.3 custom board is similar to V1.2 but reorganized & redesigned to have all components on the top side and cleaner routing.
+It also loose the led, setial header & micro-sd to gain a HDMI connector.
+The USB micro-B is still present, and the PMod was rewired to carry 8 length-matched differential pairs.

-The PCB was designed with Kicad 5.0
+The PCB was designed with Kicad 5.0 for V1.2, 5.1 for V1.3.

 ## The gateware (Migen)